Mythique Villas & Suites – Three spacious luxury villas with caldera views and private pools in a quiet neighborhood just outside of Oia.

-- Spa: No spa, they can arrange in-room massage on request.
+- Spa: No spa; in-room massage can be arranged on request.

-- Fitness Center: No gym, but they can arrange yoga on request.
+- Fitness Center: No gym, but yoga can be arranged on request.

 - For Disabled Guests: The villas sit on the caldera, and have stairs to access each one but no elevator.
 There are fewer stairs here than in most caldera properties, making this suitable for those with mild mobility issues, but the villas are not wheelchair accessible.